-The insurance plan year is from September 1 through August 31.
-Current employees can make changes in their insurance coverage during open enrollment each year or when they experience
+The health insurance plan year is from September 1 through August 31.
+New employees must complete enrollment forms within the first 30 days of employment.
+Current employees can make changes in their insurance coverage during open enrollment each year or when they experience a qualifying event (e.g. marriage, divorce, birth).
+Employees should contact the business office for more information.